afcarl/CarND-Vehicle-Detection/README.md

 ### Histogram of Gradients

 Each square is broken up into *8x8* pixel squares.
 These cells computing gradients (directions) of colors.
 The number of orientations tell us the total number of bins in a histogram that we want to return.
+It is possible to speed up but also probably overfit an input with a different pixel square, such as *16x16*.
 The resulting histogram will tell us the total magnitude of most 'direction' of a cell.
+The total number of orientations we picked was the default 9 which gave us great results.
+All three color channels were chosen to create the HOG filters.

 ## Sliding Window Search